shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 "See?
 I'm not wet."
 Mudrich smiled and rested her hammer on her shoulder.

 Ersatzica finally caught up.
-She trudged towards the group, sighing and panting, and dragging her tail.
+She trudged towards the group, sighing, panting, and dragging her tail.
 "I'm… I'm here."
 She leaned her head up against a tree using her arm as a buffer and took rapid short breaths.
 She placed a hand under the drum to hold a particular spot on her belly.

 Wryonin and Lemilay exchanged glances.
 They smiled at each other.